arch-kiosk/arch-kiosk-office/readme.md

-# kiosk
+# 💼 The Office
-> Archaeological Recording and Data Management Platform.
-This is the universal tablet-based field recording and data management software currently being developed at [Brown University](https://www.brown.edu/academics/archaeology/content/uronarti-regional-archaeology-project-sudan) and used among other projects by the [Uronarti Regional Archaeology Project](https://blogs.brown.edu/archaeology/fieldwork/uronarti/).
-It is open source and in case of interest in participating in its development or in using it for an archaeological field project please contact [laurel_bestock@brown.edu](https://vivo.brown.edu/display/lbestock#All).

 ## 🤸🏿👽🕵️ This repository is for people 🤸🤖🎅

-No matter for which field or software project, here in this repository we collaborate, report bugs and ideas, discuss ...
+No matter for which field or software project,only here in this repository we collaborate, report bugs and ideas, discuss ...

 ## other places
 💾 **The main code for kiosk is here: [kiosk_source](https://github.com/arch-kiosk/kiosk_source)**